rwynn/monstache-site/content/index-mapping/index.md

 type = "type2"
 ```

-With the configuration above documents in the `test.test` namespace in mongodb are indexed into the `index1`
+With the configuration above documents in the `test.test` namespace in MongoDB are indexed into the `index1`
 index in elasticsearch with the `type1` type.

-If you need your index and type mapping to be more dynamic, such as based on values inside the mongodb document, then
+If you need your index and type mapping to be more dynamic, such as based on values inside the MongoDB document, then
 see the section [Routing](/index-meta/).

 Make sure that automatic index creation is not disabled in elasticsearch.yml.